The Metaphorical Meanings of “Head” in Paul’s Letters: Part One

 Other verses which show that Jesus is the beginning, origin, source, and instigator of creation include John 1:3, 10 and Hebrews 1:2.

-Our knowledge of Hellenistic Greek, which includes Koine Greek, has improved dramatically with the discovery of large numbers of ancient papyri in the late 1800s and early 1900s.
-(And more continue to be discovered and studied) These papyri have helped us to better understand the meanings and uses of many ancient Greek words, including the word kephalē.
+Our knowledge of Hellenistic Greek, which includes Koine Greek, has improved dramatically with the discovery of large numbers of ancient papyri in the late 1800s and early-mid 1900s.
+(And more continue to be discovered and studied.)
+These papyri have helped us to better understand the meanings and uses of many ancient Greek words, including the word kephalē.

-Though rosh (“head”) is used 155 times as meaning a “chief” of a tribe or class in the Hebrew Old Testament, whenever this usage is translated in the Septuagint (LXX) the Greek word is archōn or archēgos (“ruler”) and not kephalē (with only four exceptions).
-Since the LXX translators have typically translated rosh, when it means as “chief” or “ruler”, with a word other than kephalē, and secular Greek usage lacks this meaning of “chief”, it is likely that Paul’s use of kephalē carries a meaning other than “chief” or “ruler.”
+Though rosh (“head”) is used 155 times as meaning a “chief” of a tribe or class in the Hebrew Old Testament, whenever this usage is translated in the Septuagint (LXX) the Greek word is archōn or archēgos (“ruler”) and not kephalē, with four exceptions.
+Since the LXX translators have typically translated rosh, when it means as “chief” or “ruler”, with a word other than kephalē, and secular Greek usage lacked this meaning of “chief”, it is likely that Paul’s use of kephalē carries a meaning other than “chief” or “ruler.”
 (See Ralph F. Wilson.)
 Andrew Perriman identifies eleven cases in the Septuagint where rosh, at first glance, may appear to mean “ruler” and is translated into kephalē.
 Michael Kruse summarises Perriman’s findings here and here.

 Gordon D. Fee writes,